Surya2004-janardhan/Dreams/README.md

     ```
 7.  **Run Automation**:
     ```bash
-    # Ensure that all above steps are properly done
+    # Ensure that all the above steps are properly done
     node src/main_automation.js
     ```